-Add your own special remembrance to our altar, featuring traditional elements including butterflies, flowers, and a Catrina figure.
-Created in collaboration with local artists, area students, and Mattie Rhodes Center.
+Add your own special remembrance to our altar featuring traditional elements – including butterflies, flowers, and a Catrina figure – created in collaboration with local artists, students, and the Mattie Rhodes Center.

 Traditional Día de los Muertos Preparation and Performances (10 minutes each)

 11 a.m. & 12 p.m. | Members of the community prepare the altar for the celebration